Workflow of Data AnalysisContact and vita

 There are several things you can do to get ready for the class.

-1. Spend time working with Stata.
+1. Spend time working with Stata or your statistical package of choice.

-2. Get the materials ready for your project, such as datasets and codebooks.
+2. Get materials ready for your project, such as datasets and codebooks.
 Begin planning your project and try loading your data in Stata.

 3. Think about how you want to organize your files.